carolanncan/lambtron.github.io/articles/2015-06-05-ladder-redefining-ping-pong-at-segment/index.md

 ## Next Steps

-We plan to hold 5 on 5 Ping Pong tournaments between companies!
-We just played [Sift Science](https://siftscience.com) a month ago (we lost 3-2) and it was a ton of fun!
+We plan to hold 5-on-5 Ping Pong tournaments between companies!
+We just played [Sift Science](https://siftscience.com) a month ago (we lost 3-2, unfortunately) and it was a ton of fun!

 ![](http://i.imgur.com/70h0Wk2.jpg)

+> MountainGoat, representing Segment as #1 seed, putting up a monster of a fight

 Want to challenge the Segment team to a match?
 Contact me [here](mailto:andy@segment.com?Subject=Ping%20Pong%20Match) and we'll get it setup!